Damaji: Life

 Damaji's chief hagiographical account is found in the Bhaktavijaya by Mahipati (1715 - 1790).
 Damaji was the revenue official of the Muslim king (sultan/ badshah) of Bidar (see Bahmani Sultanate).
 He is described as "generous, wise and brave".
 He lived in Mangalvedhe, near Pandharpur – where the chief temple of Vithoba stands.
 He was in charge of the revenue of the district and the keeper of the royal grain storehouses.

-A great famine struck the region.
-A Brahmin (the priest caste) from Pandharpur comes begging for food at Damaji's house.
-Damaji Pant Deshpande invites him home and serves him dinner.
-The Brahmin breaks down seeing the food and talks about the suffering of his starving family, which he left behind at Pandharpur.
-Damaji promises to send food for the family too.
+A great famine struck the region, with many households starving.
+A Brahmin (the priest caste) from Pandharpur came begging for food at Damaji's house, whereupon Damaji Pant Deshpande invited him home and served him dinner.
+The Brahmin breaks down in tears seeing the food and talks about the suffering of his starving family, which he left behind at Pandharpur.
+Damaji promises to send food for the family too, and sends servants with grain to Pandharpur.

-Damaji's servants bring two loads of grain to the Brahmin's family in Pandharpur, however the people of the famine-hit town pounce on the grains and loot them.
-A delegation of other Brahmins from Pandharpur approach Damaji and beseech him to solve their problem of hunger.
-Damaji thinks that if he distributes the royal grain, numerous people will saved from starvation, however the sultan will kill him.
-Damaji decides to sacrifice his life to save the lives of the people.
-He opens the two royal grain storehouses to the famished people.
-Damaji granted the grain disregarding the differences of caste or class.
+Damaji's servants bring two loads of grain to the Brahmin's family in Pandharpur, but as they approached, the people of the famine-hit town attacked in desperation, looting the servants and stealing away the grain.
+A delegation of other Brahmins from Pandharpur approached Damaji and beseeched him to solve their problem of hunger, knowing of his wealth and generosity.

+Damaji realised that by opening up the royal granaries, numerous people could be saved; entire towns, in fact.
+However, if the Sultan found what he had done, he would most certainly be executed.

+But putting the well-being of the impoverished peasants before his own life, Damaji opened up the warehouses of grain to the public, and distributed all the grain, giving equally regardless of caste and class, seeing only hungry, starving fellows.